pluots/sql-udf/udf-examples/README.md

 You will need to enter a SQL console to load the functions.
 This can be done with the `mariadb`/`mysql` command, either on your host system or within the docker container.
-If you used the provided `Dockerfile.examples`, the password is `example`.
+If you used the provided command above, the password is `example`.

 ```sh
 docker exec -it mariadb_udf_test mysql -pexample
 ```

+Note that this won't work immediately after launching the server, it takes a few seconds to start.

 Once logged in, you can load all available example functions: